tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 Let's test it out:

-> Tip: if you have a GraphQL client like [Altair](https://altair.sirmuel.design/) you can explore the API by pointing it to http://localhost:4001/graphql
+> 💡Tip: if you have a GraphQL client like [Altair](https://altair.sirmuel.design/) you can explore the API by pointing it to http://localhost:4001/graphql

 ```graphql
 # Point your request to http://localhost:4001/graphql